quii/learn-go-with-tests/mocking.md

 ## Refactor

-There's not much to refactor other than removing some magic values.
+There's not much to refactor other than refactoring some magic values into named constants.

 ```go
 const finalWord = "Go!"